What is the ISO 22000:2018 Food Safety Management System?

 What are the key principles of quality management outlined in the ISO 22000:2018 Food Safety Management System?

-The key principles of quality management outlined in ISO 22000:2018 for a Food Safety Management System (FSMS) include:
+The key principles of quality management outlined in ISO 22000:2018 for a Food Safety Management System (FSMS) include:- Interactive Communication: Ensuring effective communication across the entire food chain to manage food safety hazards.

 - System Management: Integrating food safety into the organization's overall management system for consistency and efficiency.